 Call us at (609)737-0799 to find out how to get your water tested for lead.
 Testing is essential because you cannot see, taste, or smell lead in drinking water.
+We have also prepared a Lead Service Line Inventory for our water system.
+Please call if you would like more information or to review the inventory.

 Hopewell Twp.Water & Sewer routinely monitors for contaminants in your drinking water according to Federal and State laws.
-This table shows the test results of our monitoring for the period of January 1st to December 31st, 2023.
+This table shows the test results of our monitoring for the period of January 1st to December 31st, 2024.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our test results, though representative, are more than one year old and are the most recent results available.